VanitasAzul/VanitasAzul/README.md

 #:)

 ### My Favorite things
-My favorite food is tamales
+food is tamales,
-my favorite show is mushoku tensei
+show is mushoku tensei,
+holiday is Christmas,
+game is minecraft,